oelizondo/gitwrap-rb/README.md

 # Gitwrap

 Welcome to GitWrap!
-A simple client wrapepr that interacts with the GitHub API.
+A simple client wrapper that interacts with the GitHub API.
 What does it do?
 It basically renders public data from Users, Repositories and Organizations.
 These include name, email, location, stars, etc.

 ## Installation